-You’re not just mom.
-You’re the CPP.
-That is, the Chief Party Planner.
-And you’re on the hunt, searching for fun games for kids.
-And that’s where minute to win it games come in.
-Even if you never watched the television show, you can still use these kooky, completely creative and fabulously fun games during your child’s next birthday bash, school picnic or holiday party.
+With lots of inside time on the horizon, you’re on the hunt constantly, searching for fun games for kids.
+That’s where minute to win it games come in.
+Even if you never watched the television show, you can still use these kooky, completely creative and fabulously fun games during your next rainy weekend afternoon or recess break from homeschool.
 Scroll down to see them all.

 This is by far one of the favorites of kids just about everywhere.
 Not only do they get to play a super-silly game, but it’s all done with cookies.
 Cookies!
 Place a regular ol’ sandwich cookie on the child’s forehead.
 They’ll need to use their facial muscles to move it down their face and into their mouth—without using their hands.